A hand holding a remote control points towards a TV screen displaying the Netflix logo.

 Netflix’s Original Recipe: The Nostalgia of Early Hits

 Netflix Originals began as a fresh concept with hits like House of Cards and Stranger Things.
-These early successes established Netflix as a creative leader, pushing boundaries and delivering gripping content.
+These early successes established Netflix as a creative powerhouse, pushing boundaries and delivering gripping content.
 But, as the platform expanded, so did the reliance on a specific formula.

 Why Netflix’s Formula Needs a New Twist